Comeback Kid: Resilience for Mixed-Critical Wireless Network Resource Management: Case Study: RSMA-enabled C-RAN

 \subsection{Motivation}

-In this section, we investigate the proposed resilience and mixed criticality framework within a network, where various users are connected to multiple base stations (BSs), which are jointly controlled by a central processor (CP) at the cloud, as drawn in \figurename~\ref{overall_figure}.
+\fi In this section, we investigate the proposed resilience and mixed criticality framework within a network, where various users are connected to multiple base stations (BSs), which are jointly controlled by a central processor (CP) at the cloud, as drawn in \figurename~\ref{overall_figure}.
 Such C-RAN is a promising network architecture, which enables centralization and virtualization providing high elasticity, high QoS, and good energy efficiency \cite{7378422}.
 Therefore, it is a suitable candidate to demonstrate the usage of the proposed framework.
 To ensure fulfilling the QoS demands, we investigate QoS target capabilities.
 Thereby, the QoS assigned to a user is designed to match the desired data rate of the user (target rates).
 Hence, we aim at designing the C-RAN to enable mixed criticality regarding different communication links.

-For the communication between the the BSs and the users, we are employing \textit{rate-splitting}.
-Contrary to only considering single message streams to each user (\emph{private message}), under RSMA, a \emph{common message} is utilized for two reasons: $(1)$ The common message of a user is used analog to the private message, to transmit additional data to the user. $(2)$ For the purpose of interference mitigation, common message decoding at other users is utilized.
-That is, a user may decode a subset of all common messages, including its own, in a successive manner, in order to reduce the interference level when decoding its own private message.
-By introducing redundancy and diversity, RSMA is a promising resilience-enhancing technique.
+For the communication between the the BSs and the users, we are employing the RSMA as a promising resilience-enhancing paradigm.

 In this case study, we consider minimizing the MSE of QoS deviation, i.e., the gap of allocated and desired rate.
 Thereby, we utilize a mixed-critical C-RAN under the RSMA paradigm in order to fulfill all QoS demands.
 As such, we jointly optimize the precoding vectors and allocated rates subject to per-BS fronthaul capacity, maximum transmit power, and per-user achievable rate constraints as an initial solution.
 Building upon such system, there are multiple recovery mechanisms, which possibly can be applied and distinguish in the quality of recovery and execution times.
 In this case study, we apply \begin{itemize} \item a \emph{rate adaption} mechanism to allocate feasible QoS parameters within the failure condition, \item a \emph{beamformer adaption} mechanism that updates the beamformers according to the new situation, \item a \emph{BS-user-allocation adaption} mechanism which optimizes the allocation of BSs to users and \item a \emph{comprehensive adaption} mechanism to optimizes the QoS to a value feasible with the selected parameters. \end{itemize} Upon proposing resilience mechanisms for resource management, we present a resilient RSMA rate management algorithm jointly managing allocated rates, beamforming vectors, and BS-user clustering.